florajs/flora/README.md

 - **Filter resources even by sub-resource-attributes**: resolve inside database when possible, or return ID lists
 - **Pluggable data sources**: currently implemented: MySQL, MongoDB, Elasticsearch, Solr/Lucene
 - **Combine multiple data sources**: even on per-row-basis - "API-side-JOIN"
-- **Highly optimized database querys:** internal SQL parser to remove unselected fields and thus unreferenced LEFT JOINs
+- **Highly optimized database queries:** internal SQL parser to remove unselected fields and thus unreferenced LEFT JOINs
 - **Locale:** parameterize JOINs i.e. with a localeId - no need for database views which can't be parameterized
 - **Handle all your special cases as good as possible:** hooks and events for extending features